Robert Bowne Minturn: Career

 Robert Minturn received an English education, but he was forced by the death of his father to leave school; at the age of fourteen, he began work in a counting-house.
 He was received into partnership in 1825 with Charles Green, whose clerk he had been.
 In 1830, he entered the firm of Fish and Grinnell; his sister Sarah had married partner Henry Grinnell in 1822.

 In 1832, the firm was reorganized as Grinnell, Minturn & Co., or simply Grinnell & Minturn.
-That company was already established in the transatlantic packet trade, but it grew tremendously as an Gorta Mór led many to emigrate to North America, from 1845 through 1855.
-When the California gold rush caused a large increase in traffic to that state, Grinnell & Minturn established a shipping line to serve the market, and bought the Flying Cloud for that line; Robert Minturn actually owned a portion of the ship in his personal capacity.
-The success of Grinnell & Minturn made Robert Minturn a wealthy man, and his son Robert, Jr., joined the firm as well.
+That company was already established in the transatlantic packet trade, but it grew tremendously as Irish fleeing famine led many thousands to emigrate to North America yearly, particularly from 1845 to 1855.
+When the California "Gold Rush" caused a large increase in traffic to that state, Grinnell & Minturn established a shipping line to serve the market, and bought the Flying Cloud for that line; Robert Minturn actually owned a portion of the ship in his personal capacity.
+The success of Grinnell & Minturn made Robert Minturn a wealthy man.
+He became known as one of the merchant-princes of New York with financial interests in retail, wholesale, and manufacturing.
+In 1845, he was said to be worth $200,000, which is roughly the equivalent today of $173 million in income value or $3 billion in relative output value (2023).
+His son Robert Jr. joined the firm in 1856 after graduation from Columbia University.